 3. Procurement of project work

 We always tender building projects to a range of contractors to ensure best value for money.
 The process ensures we have a credible range of figures for discussion.
 Contractors are selected for their ability to produce good quality work.
-They must show sound experience of working within the education sector, particularly how schools expects projects to be delivered, the constraints of access and the importance of being able to work around occupied school accommodation.
+They must show sound experience of working within the education sector, and understanding of schools’ expectations around project delivery.
+Issues such as access constraints and working sensitively around occupied school accommodation are key.

-We offer exceptional value for money.
-We pride ourselves in offering lump sum fee quotations where requested or percentages based upon contract values.
+You will of course be looking for exceptional value for money.
+Chawton Hill can provide a range of commercial solutions, including lump sum fee quotations or percentage fees, based on contract values.
 Our hourly rates reflect our competitive position in the market place and we are flexible in meeting particular requirements of the client.

 5. Green Ratings

-When specified, we have achieved BREEAM ‘Very Good’ on all of our school commissions and are always looking to incorporate effective green technologies such as:
+When specified, we have achieved BREEAM ‘Very Good’ on many commissions and are always looking to incorporate effective green technologies such as:

-- Photo Voltaic Cells – providing the school with reduced price energy and an attractive feed in tariff rate when electricity is sold back to the electricity company
+- Photovoltaic Cells – providing the school with reduced energy costs, and an attractive feed-in tariff rate when electricity is sold back to the electricity company.

-- Material Selection – selecting of locally sourced materials where ever possible to avoid long vehicle movements, higher transport costs thus reducing the carbon foot print wherever possible
+- Material Selection – selecting locally sourced materials where ever possible to avoid long vehicle movements, higher transport costs thus reducing the carbon footprint wherever possible.

-Our 15+ years of experience, has delivered a wide range of specialist education facilities such as;
+Our 20+ years of experience, has seen Chawton Hill deliver a wide range of specialist education facilities such as:

 - An Equestrian Centre